TN 6 (02-18)

 A. Provisional benefit eligibility

-1. When a beneficiary is eligible for provisional benefits
+1. When a claimant is eligible for provisional benefits

-A beneficiary who meets the requirements and completes a request for Expedited Reinstatement (EXR) may receive up to 6 months of provisional cash benefits and Medicare while we make a decision on his or her request.
-Medicare coverage based on the provisional benefit period is the same Medicare coverage the individual had prior to his or her termination.
+A claimant who meets the non-medical requirements and completes a request for Expedited Reinstatement (EXR) may receive up to 6 months of provisional cash benefits and Medicare while we make a decision on his or her request.
+Medicare coverage during the provisional benefit period is the same Medicare coverage the claimant had prior to his or her termination.

-2. When a beneficiary is not eligible for provisional benefits
+2. When a claimant is not eligible for provisional benefits

-A beneficiary is not eligible for provisional payments when one of the following applies:
+A claimant is not eligible for provisional benefits when any of the following applies:

-an event has occurred that would preclude entitlement (CDB has married); or
+an event has occurred that would preclude entitlement (a childhood disability benefits (CDB) recipient has married); or

-DDS determines the beneficiary does not meet the disability requirements for EXR.
+the disability determination services (DDS) determines the claimant does not meet the disability requirements for EXR.

-A beneficiary can decline provisional cash benefits, but still elect to receive Medicare coverage during the provisional benefit period.
+A claimant can decline provisional cash benefits, but still elect to receive Medicare coverage during the provisional benefit period.

-NOTE: Provisional benefits are not payable to auxiliary claimants, other than a previously entitled DWB or CDB who is eligible and requests EXR.
-Provisional benefits are not payable to:
+NOTE: Provisional benefits are not payable to auxiliary claimants, other than a previously entitled disabled widow(er) benefit (DWB) or CDB who is eligible and requests EXR.
+Provisional benefits are not payable to a claimant requesting EXR of CDB benefits on the record of a living number holder who is not currently entitled.

 3. Paying provisional benefits on a subsequent EXR request

-SSA does not pay provisional benefits on an EXR request if the beneficiary previously requested EXR for the same period of eligibility and received provisional benefits based on that request, regardless of how many months he or she received provisional payments on the previous request.
-However, we can pay provisional payments on a subsequent EXR request if the beneficiary:
+The Social Security Administration (SSA) does not pay provisional benefits on an EXR request if the claimant previously requested EXR for the same period of eligibility and received provisional benefits based on that request, regardless of how many months he or she received provisional payments on the previous request.
+However, we can pay provisional payments on a subsequent EXR request if the claimant:

 was approved for EXR on a previous request;